webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Rules/Variant-Rule-Two-Descriptors.md

 ---
 aliases:
-- "Variant Rule: Two Descriptors"
+  - 'Variant Rule: Two Descriptors'
-- "Optional Rule: Two Descriptors"
+  - 'Optional Rule: Two Descriptors'
 tags:
   - Compendium/CSRD/en/Rules/Variant-Rule-Two-Descriptors
   - Rule/Optional/Character/Descriptors
+title: 'Variant Rule: Two Descriptors'
+collection: Rules
+kind: Rule
+id: Variant-Rule-Two-Descriptors
 ---
 ## Variant Rule: Two Descriptors
 By having dwarf, elf, or other species take the place of a character’s descriptor, it creates a situation where only human characters have the variability of choosing a descriptor that suits their personality.
 The GM might instead allow all human characters to have two descriptors, and nonhuman characters to have a standard descriptor in addition to their species descriptor.